vanilla/docs/content/help/addons/ranks/using-ranks-as-incentives.md

 ---
-title: Using Ranks as Incentives
+title: "Using Ranks as Incentives"
 categories: ["Features", "Addons", "Ranks"]
 ---